Chapter 1:

 “How else do you justify summoning people against their will to another world?” another student quips.

-Pretending not to have heard the student’s remark, he makes a headcount, “Let’s see, two, four, six…” The priest keeps counting, “twenty-six, twenty-eight, and twenty-nine.
+Pretending not to have heard the student’s remark, the cardinal does a headcount: “Let’s see, two, four, six…” His finger moves from person to person as he mouths the numbers. “...Twenty-six, twenty-eight, and twenty-nine.
 Alright, is twenty-nine the total?”

 Twenty-nine?

-Putting aside the fact the cardinal ignored the kidnapping accusations.
-There is something else more important on their minds.
+Putting aside the fact that the cardinal ignored the kidnapping accusations, there is something more important on their minds.

-After a brief roll-call, it became apparent who among them is absent.
+After a brief roll-call, it becomes apparent who among them is absent.

 “Kyoshin is missing!”